catalyst/moodle-tool_excimer/README.md

 ## Credits

-Thanks in particular to the to the Wikimedia Foundation for building the awseome Excimer profiler:
+Thanks in particular to the to the Wikimedia Foundation for building the awesome Excimer profiler:

 https://github.com/wikimedia/php-excimer/